danbev/learning-ai/notes/llava.md

     ggml_tensor *ln_2_b;
 }
 ```
-These layers will get populated clip context.
+These layers will get populated by the clip context.

 After that the current `gguf` context is set on the clip context:
 ```c++